hexalellogram/mac-setup/README.md

 - Terminal configured to my custom settings (see [BasicModified.terminal](https://github.com/hexalellogram/mac-setup/blob/master/BasicModified.terminal)) - Pro Modified is essentially the standard Pro theme in macOS terminal, modified to use the San Francisco Mono font and a font size of 14.
 - Startup applications configured as per my preferences
 - `git pullall` - pulls all Git repositories in the folder `~/Git` except if the folder is named `EZMoney-Releases`.
 Program is copied to the directory `/usr/local/bin` so the command `git pullall` can be run from any location.
+- `brew cask purge` - alias for `brew cask zap` so you can use `brew cask purge chromium` to uninstall Chromium instead of having to use `brew cask zap chromium`.
+Brings behavior closer to `apt` and `apt-get` on Linux.
+Program is copied to the directory `/usr/local/bin` so the command `brew cask purge {formula}` can be run from any location.

 ## Applications To Be Installed Manually
 - [Synergy 1.0](https://symless.com/synergy)